jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

     (ii) by a department if, in accordance with a direction under section 7C(2)﻿(c)﻿(i), the resources from that appropriation are used by that department only; or
-    (iii) by the appropriation administrator, in any other case; and (b) for an appropriation described in subsection (3), by the appropriation Minister; and (c) for any other appropriation, by a department, a functional chief executive, an Office of Parliament, a Crown entity, a Schedule 4 organisation (but not including a Reserves Board (as described in Schedule 4)), or a Schedule 4A company.
+    (iii) by the appropriation administrator, in any other case; and (b) for an appropriation described in subsection (3), by the appropriation Minister; and (c) for any other appropriation, by a department, a functional chief executive, an Office of Parliament, a parliamentary agency, a Crown entity, a Schedule 4 organisation (but not including a Reserves Board (as described in Schedule 4)), or a Schedule 4A company.
-(3) Subsection (2)﻿(b) applies in respect of an appropriation for non-departmental expenses, or non-departmental capital expenditure, from which resources will be provided to a person or an entity other than a department, a functional chief executive, an Office of Parliament, a Crown entity, a Schedule 4 organisation (but not including a Reserves Board (as described in Schedule 4)), or a Schedule 4A company.
+(3) Subsection (2)﻿(b) applies in respect of an appropriation for non-departmental expenses, or non-departmental capital expenditure, from which resources will be provided to a person or an entity other than a department, a functional chief executive, an Office of Parliament, a parliamentary agency, a Crown entity, a Schedule 4 organisation (but not including a Reserves Board (as described in Schedule 4)), or a Schedule 4A company.

 ### 15D Exemptions from end-of-year performance information requirements for certain categories of expenses and capital expenditure
 (1) The Minister may grant an exemption from the end-of-year performance information requirements in respect of an appropriation for departmental output expenses, or a category of departmental output expenses within a multi-category appropriation, if the Minister is satisfied that the appropriation or category relates exclusively to outputs supplied by a department to 1 or more other departments.
 (2) The Minister may grant an exemption from the end-of-year performance information requirements in respect of an appropriation for non-departmental expenses or non-departmental capital expenditure, or a category of non-departmental expenses or non-departmental capital expenditure within a multi-category appropriation, if the Minister is satisfied that—
-  (a) the appropriation or category is one from which resources will be provided to a person or an entity other than a department, a functional chief executive, an Office of Parliament, or a Crown entity; and
+  (a) the appropriation or category is one from which resources will be provided to a person or an entity other than a department, a functional chief executive, an Office of Parliament, a parliamentary agency, or a Crown entity; and
   (b) 1 of the following applies:
     (i) key performance information relevant to the appropriation or category will be otherwise readily available to the House of Representatives:
     (ii) end-of-year performance information for the appropriation or category is not likely to be informative in the light of the nature of the transaction or causal event giving rise to the expenses or capital expenditure: